Universal two-component dynamics in supercritical fluids: Results

 In Fig.~\ref{fig:f_vs_b}, the circles show the average number of bonds each atom (or water molecule) has, $\overline{N}_b$, plotted against the parameter $f$.
 For water, as in our previous work, we use a common definition for hydrogen bonding: two molecules are hydrogen-bonded if their O--O distance is less than \SI{3.5}{\angstrom} and the O$\cdots$O---H angle is less than \ang{30}~\cite{Luzar1996a, Luzar1996}.
 For Si, Te, and LJ, we use the cutoff distance definition mentioned above.
 The data show very good linearity between $\overline{N}_b$ and $f$.
 Moreover, for water, Si, and LJ, the data are consistent with a zero intercept at $f=0$, as the solid lines show.
-For Te, as mentioned above and shown in more details in the Supplementary Materials, the gas state consists of Te$_2$ dimers, so we expect each atom to have exactly one bond.
+For Te, as mentioned above and shown in more details in the Supporting Information, the gas state consists of Te$_2$ dimers, so we expect each atom to have exactly one bond.
 Indeed, the data are consistent with an intercept of $\overline{N}_b=1$ at $f=0$, as the solid line shows.
 These results strongly support that the L component, which dominates in low-temperature, liquidlike states, is directly related to intermolecular bonding for all systems studied.
 In the gas state, little to no bonding remains, and the L component disappears.
-We note that for Si, Te, and LJ, the conclusion is robust against changes in the cutoff distance being used up to at least 10\% (see Supplementary Materials).
+We note that for water, using other hydrogen bonding definitions with various levels of strictness does not alter the conclusion, and for Si, Te, and LJ, the conclusion is robust against changes in the cutoff distance being used up to at least 10\% (see Supporting Information).